Studying sociology should be an important component of your college education, regardless of major, for two reasons:

 - educational careers (college professor; college administrator; university student services; social science teacher; school administrator.)

-For examples and further discussion, see our section on Sociology and Careers.
+For examples and further discussion, visit our section on Sociology and Careers.